-Figure 1.
-This figure from Zervas, (2009) illustrates the relationship between the size of the 95% confidence interval and the period of record of any SLR dataset.
+Figure 1: Relationship between the size of the 95% confidence interval and the period of record of any SLR dataset (Zervas, 2009).
 Overlain on the general figure are the approximate periods of record for the Florida Gulf Coast tide gauges shown in Table 2, which allows for a prediction of the estimated confidence for each gauge.

-Table 1.
-Eustatic linear SLR rates calculated by Church & White, (2011) for various periods of record for the aggregate global set of tide gauges used to assemble Figure 2.
+Table 1: Eustatic linear SLR rates calculated by Church and White (2011) for various periods of record for the aggregate global set of tide gauges used to assemble Figure 2.